raganwald/raganwald.github.com/index.md

 [raganwald@gmail.com]: mailto:raganwald@gmail.com
 [creative works page]: /creative-works.html

+[Tableau's manuals]: /assets/images/tableau-manuals.jpg
+[reg-at-macworld]: /assets/images/reg-at-macworld.jpeg

+[^tableau]: I was a one-person ISV, doing everything writing [Tableau's manuals] to marketing the product at tradeshows (Guy Kawasaki very genrously [posed for a picture with me][reg-at-macworld] at MacWorld Boston).
 [^ing]: ING Direct (USA) was sold to Capital One in 2011.
 I learned a great deal about integration with legacy systems and Enterprise Architectural Patterns for integration with legacy systems and extending their functionality.
 Ask me about MUMPS and JDBC.
 [^GitHub]: At GitHub, my most visible achievement was launching the [Rich Prose Diffs] feature during a Superbowl.
 [^more]: I've written commercial software using Turbo Pascal, Lightspeed C, NewtonScript, C++, HyperCard, Fourth Dimension, Excel, Hypercard, Filemaker, C++, Java, Ruby, JavaScript, WebObjects, MUMPS, CoffeeScript, Backbone, Ember, React, and TypeScript; I've written commercial software on MP/M, Windows, MacintoshOS, NewtonOS, Unix, and for the last two decades, the Open Web.